SvePu/MyBB-Profile-Visitors/README.md

 * Uninstall plugin in ACP
 * Copy content from "Upload" folder to the forum root on server - overwrite existing plugin files
 * Install & activate the plugn in ACP
-* Check the plugin settings in configuration
+* Check the plugin settings in configuration and user group settings

 --------------------------------